-- (a) a flat rate per mile, which is $58.5 \, \phi^5$ at this writing but is likely to decline if fuel prices continue to moderate (the state also uses this amount, which the IRS allows to be deducted for travel in a privately owned vehicle, as the amount of its mileage reimbursement to legislators6), or - (b) the share of the actual cost of operating one or more vehicles that is attributable to the miles driven on legislative business.7
+- (a) a flat rate per mile, which for $2010 \text{ is}9 50 \phi^8$ (the state also uses this as its mileage reimbursement to legislators), or - (b) the share of the actual cost of operating one or more vehicles that is attributable to the miles driven on legislative business.

-Under option (b), if a legislator drives 20,000 miles in a year, including 8,000 miles on legislative business, $\frac{2}{5}$ of the cost of operating a car that year (such as fuel, repairs, and depreciation) is deductible.
+Under option (b), if a legislator drives 20,000 miles in a year, including 8,000 miles on legislative business, $^2/5$ of the cost of operating a car that year (such as fuel, repairs, and depreciation) is deductible.
 If the legislator instead uses public transportation such as airlines, the fares are deductible.
 No spending for political, as distinguished from legislative, purposes can be deducted.